lindgr3n/vue-firebase-vuetify-boilerplate/README.md

 Quickest way you

 * clone this repo
 * copy your src files over from your other project.
-(Make sure you dont override any needed functionality from this repo).
+(Make sure you don't override any needed functionality from this repo).
-* Update package.json with your name, urls and custom dependencies
+* Update package.json with your name, URLs and custom dependencies
 * create .env.local update with needed parameters
 * remove node_modules
 * run `yarn` or `npm install`